ssrome/100-days-of-code/log.md

 **Today's Progress:** An evening of JavaScript exercises https://twitter.com/saromsaweb/status/1099448986715459586

 **Thoughts:** Decided to take a step back and revisit the JavaScript exercises.
 My plan for the remaining days of the challenge is to work on both JavaScript and React.

+### Day 81: February 24, 2019

+**Today's Progress:** JavaScript exercises and React https://twitter.com/saromsaweb/status/1099784401112756224

+**Thoughts:** Going through some more Javascript and continuing on another component for my React project.
+Excited seeing this come together.